View of Rovinj Croatia

 Enjoying Seafood on the Istria Peninsula

 Porec was an administrative centre for the Romans in the 2nd century.
-Today you can still walk the ancient Roman Decumanus, the main street of Porec.
+Today, you can still walk the ancient Roman Decumanus on the main street of Porec.

-Porec is 35kms from Rovinj and nestled on its own little peninsula.
+Porec is 35 km from Rovinj and nestled on its little peninsula.

-When the Roman empire fell, Porec came under Byzantine rule.
-It was during this time that the UNESCO world heritage Episcopal Complex of the Basilica was erected dating to the 4th century.
+When the Roman Empire fell, Porec came under Byzantine rule.
+During this time, the UNESCO World Heritage Episcopal Complex of the Basilica, dating to the 4th century, was erected.

 If you love Byzantine architecture and frescoes, the Basilica is well worth a visit as you will wander past old medieval walls and Venetian-style houses.

-Porec is a great place for lunch, many of the restaurants have sea views enticing you to stop and taste the local seafood.
+Porec is a great place for lunch, and many restaurants have sea views that entice you to stop and taste the local seafood.
 Grilled calamari is the best.

 4. Casanova’s medieval town of Bale